Get our rare newsletters

-Russia commands superior tertiary education enrolment rates which put the country on 12th place in the ranking.
-Its capacity for innovation and company spending on R&D as well as utility patents per million population are also high.
-Additionally improvement in infrastructure, education, technological readiness are positive shifts in Russia’s competitiveness.
+Russia commands superior tertiary education enrolment rates which put the country on the 12th place in the ranking.
+Its capacity for innovation and company spending on R&D, as well as utility patents per million population, are also high.
+Additionally, improvement in infrastructure, education, technological readiness are positive shifts in Russia’s competitiveness.

 Restrictions on trade and foreign ownership are what pulls the country down in the rating, including very weak institutions, insufficient protection of property rights and weak corporate governance standards.
 Corruption is mentioned as the number one restrictive factor in doing business in Russia.

 Despite increasing salaries and cost of living, the country’s GDP per capita is still 8,700 US dollars and given the large pool of resources, Russia maintains its leading position as a nearshore outsourcing destination.